goodtoseeu57/mars-rover/README.md

 ## Documentation

+Code is organized  `/components` folder the program is divided to `CreateWorld` `MovingMachine` and `CalculateOrientation`

+section.

+The main program run on `index.ts`

-The input takes the following form separated by lines
+The input for the program takes the following form separated by lines

 4 8
 (2, 3, E) LFRFF